Nolte: WATCH -- Looks Like Biden Dozed Off at Maui Victim Ceremony

+You can see for yourself here starting at about the 19-minute mark.

-When he finally woke up, I was surprised he didn’t yell, “Bingo!
+When he finally popped his head back up, I was surprised he didn’t yell, “Bingo!
 I got Bingo!”

-How much rest dies Joe Biden require?
+How much rest does Joe Biden require, exactly?
 He’s been on vacation for a couple of weeks now.
 He flew to Hawaii on one of the most luxurious planes ever.
 There’s a comfortable bed, warm milk, and Matlock DVDs.

 Maybe he’s still tired from saving his Corvette and cat from that “horrific” kitchen fire in 2004.

-This isn’t the first time Biden has been caught dozing.
+Biden has been caught dozing before.
 In November 2021, he dozed off during some dumb climate conference in Scotland.
 So now we know that Biden has as much interest in dead Americans as he does in dull speeches about the weather.

 Former president George W. Bush was condemned for his handling of Katrina.
-Most of that criticism was unfair, in my opinion, a way for the corporate media to protect the local Democrats who bungled everything they touched, but Bush never dozed off like this.
+Most of that criticism was unfair, in my opinion, a way for the corporate media to protect the local Democrats who bungled everything they touched, but there is no footage of him doing anything like this.

 Nothing is more tiring than saying, “Imagine the fake media if Trump or Bush or any Republican was caught dozing off during a time like this.”
 Yes, at this point, that’s a dumb exercise, but look at this and this and this… Those links aren’t broken.
 There’s nothing about this in the media.
 Nothing.
 Not a sound, not a peep, just a 100 percent coverup.